cBridges851/Harvard-Reference-Generator/README.md

 This project was made because copying and pasting the author, article title, name of the website, year of publication, full URL and the date I last visited the site into Harvard Style Reference Generators felt a bit tedious, and it was even more tedious when writing the reference manually!
 The aim of this project is to make Harvard Reference generation a lot less tedious and save time.

 ## Tech/Framework Used
 This project uses Flask, which is a third-party library that is used as a web framework.
-Python is used for the backend, HTML and CSS are used for the front-end.
+Python is used for the backend, HTML, CSS and JavaScript are used for the front-end.
 See the [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) for more information.

 ## Installation